yapily/jose-database-field-demo/README.md

 Note that the alice application is still up and running and potentially serving requests.

-Once you see a logs from our batch saying `!!!
-JOB FINISHED!!`.
-It means we should be back to our feet with a good database status.
-Let's check that now:
+Once you see `!!!
+JOB FINISHED!!` in the logs, the batch job has successfully completed.
+After running the batch job, once again check the status of the database:

 ```
 curl --location --request GET 'http://localhost:8080/database/status'